-Although the Firehawk has barely landed in stores, Line 6 has announced its new flagship multi-effects processor: the Helix.
+Although the Firehawk has barely landed in stores, Line 6 has announced its new flagship multi-effects pedal and processor: the Helix.

 Based on the all-new HX modelling engine, the Helix builds on Line 6's previous HD modelling to offer more nuanced sounds, with model-specific bloom and compression characteristics.